 High Priority Actions H1 Perform survey to identify and risk assess significant mature trees and mark them for retention where practical across the site.
-H2 Upgrade or replace the sporting amenities building, in accordance with ROSS 2018 action E7, and include: " new toilet facilities " an additional set of changerooms " practical floor surfaces " PA system " skylight/s and security screens " courtside and fieldside bubblers " extended awnings on the east, north and west sides of the building. Н3 Car parks Stage 1 Expand road width and construct sealed car parking on both sides of the road along the southern boundary of Captain Oldrey from existing entrance to the sporting amenities building car park.
+H2 Perform a cost benefit analysis to determine whether to upgrade or replace the sporting amenities building and construct the new facility.
+The final design should be in accordance with ROSS 2018 action E7, and include: " new toilet facilities " four changerooms " an official's room " storage spaces " practical floor surfaces " PA system " skylight/s and security screens " courtside and fieldside bubblers " extended awnings on the east, north and west sides of the building.
+H3 Car parks Stage 1 Expand road width and construct sealed car parking on both sides of the road along the southern boundary of Captain Oldrey from existing entrance to the sporting amenities building car park.
 Where possible retain mature vegetation between Captain Oldrey and the (proposed) new residential road.
 Where vegetation cannot be retained, revegetate area with suitable native species.
-H4 Refurbish the playing surfaces of Field 2 and the mini field.
-H5 Upgrade lighting on Field 2 to provide uniform illumination to training standard (50 lux). Н6 Construct a low, black-plastic coated chain mesh fence along the southern perimeter of Fields 1 and 2.
+H4 Refurbish the playing surfaces of Field 2 and mini field 1.
+H5 Upgrade lighting across Fields 1 and 2 to provide uniform illumination to training standard (50 lux) and install glare shields to minimise impact on adjoining properties.
+H6 Construct a black-plastic coated chain mesh fence along the southern perimeter of Fields 1 and 2 to minimise balls entering the car park.
 Incorporate intermittent offset access points.
-H7 Level the subsurface and replace the synthetic matting within the fenced area used by the playgroup. Н8 Review and modify storage areas to better accommodate the identified needs of user groups. Н9 Install directional signage at the intersection of George Bass Drive and Train Street and at the intersection of Elizabeth and Francis Street, in accordance with the Eurobodalla Signage Strategy.
+H7 Level the subsurface and replace the synthetic matting within the fenced area used by the playgroup.
+H8 Review and modify storage areas to better accommodate the identified needs of user groups.
+H9 Install directional signage at the intersection of George Bass Drive and Train Street and at the intersection of Elizabeth and Francis Street, in accordance with the Eurobodalla Signage Strategy.